Puerto Vallarta

-Puerto Vallarta ([ˈpweɾto βaˈʎaɾta] or simply Vallarta) is a Mexican beach resort city on the Pacific Ocean's Bahía de Banderas in the Mexican state of Jalisco.
+Puerto Vallarta ([ˈpweɾto βaˈʎaɾta] or simply Vallarta) is a Mexican resort city near the Bahía de Banderas on the Pacific coast of the Mexican state of Jalisco.
 Puerto Vallarta is the second largest urban agglomeration in the state after the Guadalajara Metropolitan Area.
-The City of Puerto Vallarta is the government seat of the Municipality of Puerto Vallarta, which comprises the city as well as population centers outside of the city extending from Boca de Tomatlán to the Nayarit border (the Ameca River).
+The city of Puerto Vallarta is the government seat of the municipality of Puerto Vallarta, which comprises the city as well as population centers outside of the city, extending from Boca de Tomatlán to the Nayarit border (the Ameca River).
 The city is located at 20°40′N 105°16′W. The municipality has an area of 262.9 sqmi.
-To the north, it borders the southwest part of the state of Nayarit.
+To the north, it borders the southwest of the state of Nayarit.
 To the east, it borders the municipality of Mascota and San Sebastián del Oeste, and to the south, it borders the municipalities of Talpa de Allende and Cabo Corrientes.

 Puerto Vallarta is named after Ignacio Vallarta, a former governor of Jalisco.
 In Spanish, Puerto Vallarta is frequently shortened to "Vallarta", while English speakers call the city P.V. for short.
-In Internet shorthand, the city is often referred to as PVR, after the International Air Transport Association airport code for its Gustavo Diaz Ordaz International Airport.
+In Internet shorthand, the city is often referred to as PV, after the International Air Transport Association airport code for its Gustavo Diaz Ordaz International Airport.

 History

-Puerto Vallarta's proximity to the Bay of Banderas, the agricultural valley of the Ameca River, and the important mining centers in the Sierra have given the town a more interesting past than most Mexican tourist destinations.
-Puerto Vallarta was a thriving Mexican village long before it became an international tourist destination.
-Tourism is a major economic activity because of the climate, scenery, tropical beaches, and rich cultural history.
-The early village name for Puerto Villarta was Tintoque and the name Tintoque Puerto Villarta is still used formally to describe the city.